-

 To do this, it might be helpful to break it down into categories: Mental Self-Care, Physical Self-Care, Emotional Self-Care, and Spiritual Self-Care.
 You can also include a category for Professional Self-Care, which would include self-care practices that can support you while you’re at work.

 Some people may love to cook and find a lot of joy in the cooking process, but if this isn’t you, don’t force it.
-In fact, your personal self-care plan might include ideas to lessen your time spent cooking throughout the week.
+In fact, your personal self-care plan might include ideas to decrease your time spent cooking throughout the week.

 Here are some ideas for different types of self-care practices you can include in your plan: